 Malcolm is a massive Cuillin enthusiast having been brought up on a diet of climbing winter routes here since he was a school kid.
-He worked with us in 2010 before being selected for the British Antarctic Survey.
-He now spends his time flitting between the poles and is always as happy and enthusiastic as ever for adventures in the Cuillin.
+He has worked with us since 2010 and those of you who have been out with him will know that he is as enthusiastic as ever for Cuillin adventures.
+He has now given up working for the British Antarctic Survey, opting for the wilderness of Fort William and the Scottish Highlands instead.
 In addition to his climbing Malcolm is a very good (mad?) paddler.
-In the past Malcolm has worked for Outward Bound in Aberdovey and Glenmore Lodge.
+In the past Malcolm worked for Outward Bound in Aberdovey and Glenmore Lodge.

 One of Malcy’s guiding highlights was guiding 80 year old Alasdair Macpherson up the In Pinn.
 Alasdair was brought up on Skye and, as a little boy, had been introduced to the great Cuillin pioneer Norman Collie!!!

 Rock: Monzino route, North tower of Paine, Patagonia – glorious weather with good friends.

 Ice: Silver Tear, Beinn Bhan, Applecross – once in a lifetime winter!

 Cuillin: Holiday Bonus, Creag an Eas – new 100m-plus crag just hidden away in a remote corrie somewhere, where else in the UK do you get that!!?